davidomid/SourceMapSecurity/README.md

 It works by intercepting HTTP requests for .map files and deciding whether or not they should be displayed to the user, depending on your own rules.

+## Motivations
+This project exists because using source maps in production is great, as long as the source map files are protected from public access.

+Please see [this article](https://www.davidomid.com/using-production-source-maps-securely-in-aspnet-core) for a more detailed explanation on why source maps in production are useful, the problems usually surrounding them and how this middleware solves all of those problems.

 ## Prerequisites
 - Your source maps must be external files.
 This middleware does not help you if you're using inline source maps.
 - The source map file extensions must end in ".map" (i.e. .js.min.map, .css.min.map, etc.).
 - (optional) Generate source maps which contain the contents of the original source files, instead of just listing the file names of the source files and deploying those too.

 ## Installation
-- SourceMapSecurity.Core is available as a NuGet package from nuget.org: https://www.nuget.org/packages/SourceMapSecurity.Core
+- SourceMapSecurity.Core is available as a [NuGet package](https://www.nuget.org/packages/SourceMapSecurity.Core) from nuget.org.

 ## How to use
 All you need to do is add this middleware to your *Configure* method in the *Startup* class.

+**NOTE:** The placement of this middleware in your pipeline is important.
+You need to make sure this it's added before `app.UseStaticFiles();`, otherwise it will not restrict access to your source map files.

 ### Most basic configuration (no options specified).